KSmithJr/Kenny-s-Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Kenny Smith 🤓, a Senior Data Analyst currently working for Bank of America within the Enterprise Credit Data Strategy & Governance organization.
-I am passionate about using advanced analytics to help companies drive organic growth through improved efficiency and cost savings utilizing powerful reporting to uncover insights, automating mundane and repeat tasks through ETL tools and utilizing artifical intelligence frameworks to deploy prescriptive and predictive models.
+I'm Kenny Smith 🤓, a Analytics & Insights Manager currently working at Inteors.AI, an AI-powered SaaS platform monitoring over 230 million entities and 11 billion supplier-buyer relationships designed for real-time supply chain risk management.
+I thrive in operating at the intersection of data science, data engineering and data analytics, leading teams and initiatives to drive organic growth through powerful reporting and insights, predictive and prescriptive modeling to forecast and support decision making, custom AI Agent and GPT creation, and utilizing an expansive analytics toolkit to automate repeatable tasks.

 <!--Mention your top/relevant skills here - core and soft skills-->